shawarmabytes/CoE-197Z-Deep-Learning/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Note: The requirements.txt file assumes that you have torch and torchvision installed with cuda enabled.
+Note: The requirements.txt file assumes that you have torch, torchvision, and torchaudio installed with cuda enabled.

 Otherwise, you can install them by running: